Nijmegen: Transport

 Like most Dutch cities, bicycles are an important mode of transport.
 The city is connected to Arnhem, 18 km to the north, by a "fietssnelweg" (fast cycle highway) which crosses the Snelbinder bridge in the city.
 During 2010–2012 the cycle highway received upgrades to further encourage the use of bicycles for transport between Nijmegen and Arnhem.
 In May 2016, the Dutch Fietsersbond (Cyclists' Union) awarded the 2016 Fietsstad (Cycling City) award to the city of Nijmegen.

-Keizer Karelplein (English The Plaza of Emperor Charlemagne), a roundabout in the center of the city with seven busy connecting or almost connecting roads, is one of the most accident-prone roads in the Netherlands, and Nijmegen has an extensive, overcrowded road network that splits up the city in separate parts instead of having the busy roads out-of-center away from densely populated areas as is the norm in the rest of the country.
-The roundabout surrounds a park which is not used because it would be life-threatening to attempt to cross the road of the roundabout to get to and from the park.
+Keizer Karelplein (English: The Plaza of Emperor Charlemagne), a roundabout in the center of the city with seven busy connecting or almost connecting roads, is one of the most accident-prone roads in the Netherlands, and Nijmegen has an extensive, overcrowded road network that splits up the city in separate parts instead of having the busy roads out-of-center away from densely populated areas as is the norm in the rest of the country.
+The roundabout surrounds a small park which is rarely used because there is no protected pedestrian crossing to the center of the roundabout.
 There is also a Keizer Karelplein in Maastricht.

 The river is a busy freight transport route, with barges passing through on the way between the industrial regions of Germany and the docks at Amsterdam, Rotterdam and Hook of Holland.
 The Maas–Waal Canal also carries freight through the city.